 - The Dremel 8220 has a new motor design that operates with more power and efficiency.

-Looking at the Dremel 8200 vs 8220, there are slight differences between the two.
-For a lightweight tool, the Dremel 8220 could be a good option.
-It has an extended battery as compared to the Dremel 8200.
-However, the battery life could have been better than the attached one.
-The Dremel 8200 comes with high speed, maximum performance, and accuracy.
+If you compare the Dremel 8200 vs 8220, there are slight differences between the two tools.
+For a lightweight tool, the Dremel 8220 might be a good choice.
+It has a longer battery than the Dremel 8200, but the battery life could have been better than the included battery.
+The Dremel 8200 features high speed, maximum power and accuracy.
 It could have been better with a lightweight frame.
 See our Dremel 3000 vs Dremel 4300 post.